elaguila626/elaguila626/README.md

 ### About Me 👋

-Hi there, my name is Edwin Aguilar and I'm currently on the journey to exploring the language of python!
+Hi there, my name is Edwin Aguilar and I'm currently on a journey exploring the language of Python!

 I'm looking for open-source projects to contribute to and people to collaborate with.
 I'm always looking for input, advice or suggestions!
 Please, reach me here: <a href="edwinlibniaguilar@gmail.com">email</a>